ledjon-behluli/MediatR.Pipeline.Cancellation/README.md

 ---

 If you find this library helpful, please consider giving it a ✰ and share it!
-Also you are free to modify it, under the condition of including the link to the original author.
+You are free to modify it, under the condition of including the link to the original author.

 Copyright © 2021 Ledjon Behluli